harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 This recommendation is due to licensing requirements and the complexity of configuring and managing macOS VMs with Anka virtualization.

-With Harness Cloud, your builds run on Harness-managed runners, and you can start running builds in minutes.
+With Harness Cloud, your builds run on Harness-managed machines, and you can start running builds in minutes.

 :::